basilboli/gopl-exercises/README.md

 # gopl-exercises
-solutions to exercises in the book http://gopl.io
+My solutions to exercises in the book "The Go programming language" http://gopl.io